Menu

 At Therfield First School, we highly value being part of a close-knit, village community.
 In turn, the local village is proud to have our school set within it.
 A big part of our school ethos is in enabling our pupils to recognise the positive impact that they can have on those around them.
 This includes those within our immediate school community, those in the local area and those in the wider world.
 We undertake many opportunities to make a positive impact to others through our numerous 'Making a Difference' projects, valuing the important gift of giving.
 Our children quickly recognise how good they feel when they can make a difference to others.
 The many ways in which we do this includes:

-* Regular visits to play games or sing to the elderly at local nursing homes
+* Regular visits to sing to the elderly at local nursing homes

 * Litter picking in the school grounds and across the village

-* Purchasing, making and donating items for schools in deprived areas in other countries
+* Purchasing, making and donating items for children in deprived areas of the world

 Read below to find out a little more about each of the above.